SG-CADVLM: A Context-Aware Decoding Powered Vision Language Model for Safety-Critical Scenario Generation: Experiment and Evaluation

 To prove the effectiveness of the components of SG-CADVLM, we conduct ablation studies to evaluate individual component contributions.
 The ablation methods include: (1) SG-CADVLM, incorporating both visual crash diagrams and crash reports with CAD mechanism.
-(2) CAD only, utilizing CAD mechanism without multi-modal fusion, processing only textual crash reports.
-(3) Multi-modal input only, incorporating both visual and textual inputs without CAD enhancement.
-(4) Baseline: Omnitester.
+(2) CAD only, utilizing CAD mechanism without multimodal fusion, processing only textual crash reports.
+(3) Multimodal input only, incorporating both visual and textual inputs without CAD enhancement.
+(4) Base LLM: Textual input only, without CAD mechanism and visual input.

-The ablation results in Table~\ref{tab:ablation_comparison} reveal that the combination of CAD with multi-modal input (CAD-MM) provides the most significant improvements in geometric accuracy.
-This synergistic effect occurs because CAD mechanism constrain generation to contextually appropriate outputs while multi-modal processing provides rich visual-spatial information that guides accurate topology reconstruction.
+The ablation results in Table~\ref{tab:ablation_comparison} reveal that the combination of CAD with multimodal input (CAD-MM) provides the most significant improvements in geometric accuracy.
+This synergistic effect occurs because CAD mechanism constrain generation to contextually appropriate outputs while multimodal processing provides rich visual-spatial information that guides accurate topology reconstruction.

-Individual component analysis shows that multi-modal input (MM) alone achieves the lowest connectivity error (11.1\%), indicating that visual information is particularly effective for maintaining network connectivity.
+Individual component analysis shows that multimodal input (MM) alone achieves the lowest connectivity error (12.8\% and 11.4\%), indicating that visual information is particularly effective for maintaining network connectivity.
 This occurs because road network pictures provide explicit topological relationships that are difficult to extract from textual descriptions alone.
-However, when combined with CAD, the overall network quality improves across all metrics except for CE, demonstrating that context-aware constraints may weaken the information provided by the picture.
+However, when combined with CAD, the overall network quality improves across all metrics except for CE, demonstrating that context-aware constraints weakens the information provided by the picture.
 Figure~\ref{fig:comparison} illustrates the progressive improvement in road network quality through our methodological enhancements.
 The Omnitester, TBG, and OSM-Direct outputs (d-f) exhibits significant topological errors and disconnected components, while CAD output (c) shows improved connectivity but imperfect geometry.
-Our multi-modal CAD approach (b) achieves near-perfect reconstruction that closely matches the ground truth configuration (a), demonstrating the effectiveness of combining CAD with visual input processing.
+Our multimodal CAD approach (b) achieves near-perfect reconstruction that closely matches the ground truth configuration (a), demonstrating the effectiveness of combining CAD with visual input processing.

-\subsubsection{Ablation Study for the RAG system}
+\subsubsection{Ablation Study for the RAG System}